NiiT-Kolkata/Amazon-Fine-Foods-Sentiment-Analysis/README.md

 # SentimentanalysisNIIT
-Predicting sentiments of students using machine learning and deep learning tools
+Predicting sentiments of customers or users using machine learning and deep learning tools.